MicrosoftDocs/architecture-center/docs/example-scenario/ai/student-attrition-prediction-content.md

 - [Azure Synapse Analytics](https://azure.microsoft.com/services/synapse-analytics) is an analytics service for enterprise data warehouses.
 This service uses SQL and Spark technologies and offers dedicated or serverless options for querying data.
 Azure Synapse Analytics provides a unified experience for ingesting, exploring, preparing, transforming, and managing data.
 The service also makes data available for business intelligence and machine learning purposes.

-- [Azure Machine Learning](https://azure.microsoft.com/services/machine-learning) is an enterprise-grade machine learning service for easy model development and deployment to a wide range of machine learning targets.
+- [Machine Learning](https://azure.microsoft.com/services/machine-learning) is an enterprise-grade machine learning service for easy model development and deployment to a wide range of machine learning targets.
 This service provides users at all skill levels with a low-code designer, automated machine learning, and a hosted Jupyter notebook environment that supports various integrated development environments (IDEs).

 - [Azure Machine Learning studio](https://azure.microsoft.com/services/machine-learning/#faq) is a cloud service that you can use to accelerate and manage the machine learning project lifecycle.
 This service handles training, model deployment, and the management of machine learning operations (MLOps).

 - [Responsible AI Toolbox](https://responsibleaitoolbox.ai) is a collection of integrated tools and functionalities that help you implement responsible AI principles.
 The toolbox integrates ideas from several open-source tools in the areas of error analysis, interpretability, fairness, counterfactual analysis, and causal decision-making.
 You can use this open-source framework to assess machine learning models quickly and easily.

-- [Azure Data Science Virtual Machine](/azure/machine-learning/data-science-virtual-machine/overview) is a customized VM image on the Azure cloud platform that's built specifically for doing data science.
+- [Azure Data Science Virtual Machine](/azure/machine-learning/data-science-virtual-machine/overview) is a customized virtual machine (VM) image on the Azure cloud platform that's built specifically for data science.
 The image has many popular data science tools preinstalled and preconfigured to jump-start building intelligent applications for advanced analytics.

-- [Azure Machine Learning endpoints](/azure/machine-learning/concept-endpoints) are HTTPS endpoints that clients can access to retrieve inferencing, or scoring, output from a trained model.
+- [Machine Learning endpoints](/azure/machine-learning/concept-endpoints) are HTTPS endpoints that clients can access to retrieve inferencing output, or scoring output, from a trained model.
 Each endpoint provides a stable scoring URI with key-token authentication.

-- [Web Apps](/azure/app-service/overview) is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.
+- [App Service](https://azure.microsoft.com/en-us/services/app-service/) provides a framework for building, deploying, and scaling web apps.
+The [Web Apps](/azure/app-service/overview) feature is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.
 With Web Apps, you can develop in .NET, .NET Core, Java, Ruby, Node.js, PHP, or Python.
 Applications easily run and scale in Windows and [Linux](/azure/app-service/overview#app-service-on-linux)-based environments.

 - [Power BI](https://powerbi.microsoft.com) is the Azure software as a service (SaaS) for business analytics and visually immersive and interactive insights.
 Power BI provides a rich set of connectors to various data sources, easy transformation capabilities, and sophisticated visualization capabilities.

 ### Alternatives

-- This solution uses Azure Machine Learning as a data modeling and deployment tool.
+- This solution uses Machine Learning as a data modeling and deployment tool.
 Instead, you can use Azure Databricks with a code-first approach.
 - The data sources in the solution are Azure components.
-You can also feed in training data from third-party sources.
+You can also use training data from third-party sources.

 ## Scenario details